davidauz/apiswatter/README.md

 # apiswatter
-I wanted a trainer spy and I couldn't find one so I wrote my own.
+I couldn't find a trainer spy so I wrote my own.

 ## Name
-Api Swatter: log API calls to a file
+Api Swatter: log API calls to a file.

 ## Description
 It's a console application built with MingW.

 ## Installation
-Install MingW and use the Makefile
+Install MingW and use the provided Makefile.

 ## Usage
 Run apiswatter.exe to show usage.